CSUB men’s basketball developing two-way players

 The ones already playing well as two-way players are Holden and Joiner, Barnes said.
 They’re the two on-ball defenders.
 Holden has been the most consistent since he got to CSUB and still is, Joiner said, because he’s level-headed.

 Holden leads the team with 26 assists, is second with eight steals and plays the most at 28.5 minutes per game.
-Joiner is second in scoring (11.7 points), third with seven steals and was the team’s leading rebounder prior to Sunday’s loss to USC.
+Joiner is second in scoring (11.7 points), third with seven steals and was the team’s leading rebounder prior to Nov.
+25’s loss to USC.

 Joiner grabbed five and eight rebounds in CSUB’s final two games at the Junkanoo Jam.
 That came after the opening game when he didn’t have a rebound, played just 18 minutes and committed four fouls.